Imagine-YT/Roblox-Account-Generator/README.md

+I AM NOT GOING TO UPDATE THIS PROJECT ANYMORE.
+IT HAS BEEN DISCONTINUED.
+DO EXPECT BUGS, GLITCHES, ETC.

 Roblox Account Generator

 - Automatically Generates Roblox Accounts
 - Fully Customisable And Doesn't Need Proxies Or Any API Solver Keys
 - Packed .EXE Version In Releases